AustinScola/arborista/README.md

 to producing lexers and parsers, nodes could also be generated and methods to convert the nodes back to strings.
 This would mean that to add support for a computer programming language, (or any context-free grammer language) only the specification of the language would need to be provided.

+Some transformations of one language also make sense in another language, and so these could be generalized.
+Transformations of code from one lanaguage to another could also be created, but the usefullness of these is debatable.